ctfer-io/pulumi-ctfdcm/docs/_index.md

 ---
-title: CTFd Provider
+title: CTFd Provider-CM
-meta_desc: Provides an overview on how to setup the CTFd Provider for Pulumi.
+meta_desc: Provides an overview on how to setup the CTFd-CM Provider for Pulumi.
 layout: package
 ---

-[CTFd](https://ctfd.io) is an open-source CTFd platform famous for its simplicity and extensibility.
-It has been used for various Capture The Flag (CTF) events, originally for the [CSAW](https://www.csaw.io/ctf), later by others such the [BreizhCTF](https://www.breizhctf.com/).

-One of [CTFer](https://ctfer.io) approach is seeing the CTFd resources as simply as objects with CRUD operations (e.g. challenges).
-From this simplification arise a possibility: managing them as Terraform resources, which we did with the [Terraform Provider for CTFd](https://github.com/ctfer-io/terraform-provider-ctfd).
-Nevertheless, due to the limitations of Terraform and the necessity to bring reproducibility to Capture The Flag events, as stated by multiple organizers, we had to go further and give it an additional predicate: managing them as code through programming language.

-[Pulumi](https://www.pulumi.com/docs/get-started) is an Infrastructure-as-Code (IaC) and Free Open-Source Software (FOSS) tool that is a first-class opportunity for this.

-To sum it up, you can manage a Capture The Flag event based upon CTFd in multiple programming languages.
+The CTFd-CM Resource Provider lets you manage [CTFd plugin for Chall-Manager](https://github.com/ctfer-io/ctfd-chall-manager) resources.

 ## Use Cases

-Users of the CTFd provider can:
+Users of the CTFd-CM provider can:

-- Drop unstable scripts and tooling to manage CTF resources in favor of this SDK.
-- Share their configuration to public through a standardized API (common and encouraged after a Capture The Flag event), such that it could be replayed later for training and/or teaching.
-- Plug in other providers (e.g. [Kubernetes](https://www.pulumi.com/registry/packages/kubernetes/)) to provision infrastucture for the platform and challenges.
+- Manage `dynamic_iac` challenges

 ## Provider

-To use the CTFd Provider you will have to configure it and use it to create resources: it can't infer the CTFd url and credentials.
+To use the CTFd-CM Provider you will have to configure it and use it to create resources: it can't infer the CTFd url and credentials.
+It should be used in conjunction of the [CTFd Provider](https://github.com/ctfer-io/pulumi-ctfd).

 {{< chooser language "javascript,typescript,go,python,csharp" >}}